Macklemost/Twitchm/README.md

 miniscule errors in the code that I'm still not sure what they were, but were causing very strange and large problems.
 For instance I could retrieve user data but not tweet data, as that what unauthorized for some reason.
 Also, the imageView will not change with URLs for some reason so there's that as well.
 Overall this app was very difficult and time consuming.

+Most of this app is completed, but not all of it.
+I could not get the picture of a tweet to go to that user's profile page.
+However, the page that it should go to exists and is working so it is just the connection that is the error.
+Besides that, everything should be working just fine.

 ## License